AhmadTNofal/Log-File-Processing/README.md

 <br>

 # Task 2: Advanced Log Processing and Testing
-Building on Task 1, this task enhances the log processing application with advanced features, by introducing log functionalities.
+- Building on Task 1, this task enhances the log processing application with advanced features, by introducing log functionalities.
+- Showing all the parts from task 1 mereged into one using log.hpp and log.cpp and running them in the main.cpp.

 ## Features
 - **Advanced Log Processing:** Implements sophisticated log file parsing and data extraction techniques to handle complex log formats.